JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PIPELINE-DESIGN.md

 ## 5. Pipeline identity (least privilege)

-You asked for a recommendation.
-Here it is.
+**Use three distinct HCS service accounts**.
+The HCS provider exposes these as `hcs_vdc_user` (`auth_type = MACHINE_USER`, `access_mode = programmatic`),

-**Use three distinct HCS service accounts**, not one.
-The HCS provider exposes these as `hcs_vdc_user` (`auth_type = MACHINE_USER`, `access_mode = programmatic`), each issued an AK/SK pair and bound to a dedicated VDC group via `hcs_vdc_group_membership`:
+each issued an AK/SK pair and bound to a dedicated VDC group via `hcs_vdc_group_membership`: